 Group messaging has existed for a long time.
 But let’s be honest – is it still difficult asking for help?
 Is it still rare that people take you up on your offers?
 Our research seems to show that it sure is.
 Our aim is that CarePool will help remove what we see as a huge barrier to getting the help we need.

-The wellbeing of kids is at the heart of CarePool.
+The wellbeing those being cared for at the heart of CarePool.
 That’s why with CarePool, you select carers from your own trusted network of friends and family.
 People that you know and trust.
 CarePool does not provide a mechanism for connecting with strangers, or unknown paid carers.
 Parents must ensure that they know and trust all people they add to their network.

 Let us be clear, CarePool is not a carer provider.
 CarePool does not vet or approve carers.
 CarePool is a tooll which helps your communicate with and access the resources in your own existing network of friends and family (which we expect are greater than you think!).